What we do?

 Phase II (selected team from Phase I will be interviewed by a judge)

 Up to six teams will be selected for Phase II on the basis of Phase I submission.
 Teams will be interviewed by a panel of judges over Skype.
 The video interview will be up to 30 minutes long and will contain questions related to your business plan.
-It is expected that the interview will take place at a mutually convenient time in one of the weekends of June.
-Phase II will be judged based on the team’s ability to convince the judge that they have a sound business plan, and their performance in Phase I.
+It is expected that the interview will take place at a mutually convenient time in one of the weekends of May.
+Phase II will be judged based on the team’s ability to convince the judge that they have a sound business plan, and their performance in Phase I. The top three teams will be notified by 1st week of June.

 - The competition is only open to middle school (sixth grade and above), high school and college going youth.